facebook/react/packages/react-interactions/events/README.md

 ## Event Responder Interface

-Note: React Responders require the internal React flag `enableFlareAPI`.
+Note: React Responders require the internal React flag `enableDeprecatedFlareAPI`.

 An Event Responder Interface is defined using an object.
 Each responder can define DOM events to listen to, handle the synthetic responder events, dispatch custom